 Socially Acceptable Stoner-Music

-As Latter-Day Saints we are regularly counseled to avoid inappropriate and degrading music.
+As Latter-Day Saint Christians we are regularly counseled to avoid inappropriate and degrading music.
 The exact definition of which has been left rather vague with only the extremes easily identifiable as one or the other.
-However, this does not change the fact that it is important for Latter-Day Saints to be sure that they are only listening to the right kind of music.
+However, this does not change the fact that it is important for Latter-Day Saint Christians to be sure that they are only listening to the right kind of music.
 The reason for this is well-known in the church, since music undoubtedly has an effect on our emotions and thoughts.
 But despite this, there is a great deal of controversy (albeit not exactly public controversy) amongst the members of the church over what falls into the category of appropriate, and what does not.
-These “Border Disputes” as I call them (since they generally pertain to borderline cases) I believe are particularly important to consider since there appears to be a double standard which many members of the church use when drawing the distinction between what is appropriate and what is not.
+These “Border Disputes” (as I call them since they generally pertain to borderline cases) I believe are particularly important to consider since there appears to be a double standard which many members of the church use when drawing the distinction between what is appropriate and what is not.

 While I enjoy the music of both the Beatles, and The Jimi Hendrix Experience (as well as many other Psychedelic Rock acts like Pink Floyd and others) this disparity in the judgment of two very similar bands depicts a tendency to judge a band by the tone of their music or even cultural associations, rather than actual content.
 To further illustrate this, lets look at another case.